Ant-Ross/Ant-Ross.github.io/index.md

-## Welcome to GitHub Pages
+## Welcome to my website!

-You can use the [editor on GitHub](https://github.com/Ant-Ross/Ant-Ross.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.
+I am a current PhD researcher at the University of Manchester.
+I am part of a cohort of students enrolled in the CDT programme related to Data Analytics and Society.
+I am interested in topics related to transport and urban planning.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.